terrylinooo/cache-master/README.txt

 * Update core library to 1.3.1
 * Add unit tests and run the tests before releasing new updates.
 * Fix issues.

+= 2.1.1 (10/31/2021) =

+* Fix type hint.
+* Driver will fall back to File driver if current driver is unavailable.
+* Test up to PHP 8.0
+* Test up to WordPress 5.8.1